PurdueAF/purdue-af/docs/source/doc-dask.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Purdue Analysis Facility provides two ways to create Dask Gateway clusters: from an interactive JupyterLab extension, or manually from a Jupyter Notebook or python script.
+Purdue Analysis Facility provides two ways to create Dask Gateway clusters:

-..
-It is recommended to create a Dask Gateway cluster in a separate Jupyter notebook,
-.. rather than in your main analysis code.
-In the near future we will also provide an
-.. interactive way to create the cluster by clicking a button in JupyterLab interface.

-..
-Creating a Dask Gateway cluster:
+* From an interactive JupyterLab extension
+* Manually from a Jupyter Notebook or Python script

+The instructions and caveats for these methods are described below.

 .. tabs::